ChandrashekharRobbi/Neural-Network-with-Tensorflow/Classification Neural Networks/Introduction to Classification Neural Network/ReadMe.md

 # Introduction to Classification Neural Networks

 In this notebook i have used built in data set of `make_circles` which would be easy for understanding classification convolutional Neural Network
+In this my aim is to draw a line between two dots
+I said two dots right?
+Then it is **Binary Classification** :)

 I have followed certain steps which include:
 1. Visualize the data